wechaty/docusaurus/_posts/2017-06-06-the-first-Chatie-WWDC-party.md

 Who says the Conference can only be held once a year?
 We look forward the next Summit.
 Thanks a million for Li Zhuohuan's generosity, and the next time, it is our treat for you.

-You can also pay a attention for Li Jiaxuan's this book "Technical Analysis And Practice in TensorFlow", for the establishment of deep learning knowledge system for beginners: http://item.jd.com/12073631.html
+You can also pay a attention for Li Jiaxuan's this book "Technical Analysis And Practice in TensorFlow", for the establishment of deep learning knowledge system for beginners: [Book Purchase Link](http://item.jd.com/12073631.html)